GDWoody/Pixel-Controllers/README.md

 ---
 ## Additional Hardware Required

-* A good quality SD card with FPP installed on it.
+* A good quality SD card with FPP installed on it

 * FPP images can be found at [**https://github.com/FalconChristmas/fpp/releases**](https://github.com/FalconChristmas/fpp/releases)